 Coalition of the Willing

-IDH created and facilitates a pre-competitive Aquaculture Working Group, consisting of companies that can prioritize issues, start projects, create metrics and a methodology and can learn together.
+IDH created and facilitates a pre-competitive Aquaculture Working Group, consisting of companies that can prioritize issues, start projects, create metrics and a methodology, and can learn together.
 The aim of the group is to better measure and reduce the environmental footprint of Aquaculture.
-By working together, companies can co-develop, test and scale solutions that they could not achieve on their own.
-With the added benefit that results will be comparable, with other supply chains, aquaculture products and proteins.
+By working together, companies can co-develop, test, and scale solutions that they could not achieve on their own.
+With the added benefit the results will be comparable, with other supply chains, aquaculture products, and proteins.

 Certification and Rating

 Certification, rating, and other initiatives cover parts of the answer but there is nothing yet that can provide a complete solution.
 There is a need for a collaborative group consisting of organizations with a shared interest in better understanding the environmental footprint of aquaculture and working on reducing it.

 As part of the working group, IDH is collaborating with ISEAL and certification schemes and rating programs to align on GHG methodology so that different GHG methodologies are comparable.

 Where are we now?